Benjamin Wedro, MD, FACEP, FAAEM

 - Tinnitus that is throbbing (pulsatile) may be due to blood flow through arteries and veins adjacent to the ear, as well as tumors that are vascular, having increased blood flow within them.

 - Tinnitus that is described as clicking may be due to abnormalities that cause the muscle in the roof of the mouth (palate) to go into spasm.
 This causes the Eustachian tube, which helps equalize pressure in the ears, to repeatedly open and close.
-Multiple sclerosis and other neurologic diseases that are associated with muscle spasms may also be a cause of tinnitus, as they may also lead to spasms of certain muscles in the middle ear that can cause the repetitive clicking.
+Multiple sclerosis and other neurologic diseases that are associated with muscle spasms may also be a cause of tinnitus, as they may lead to spasms of certain muscles in the middle ear that can cause the repetitive clicking.

 - Temporomandibular joint (TMJ) abnormalities may cause a repeated clicking sound in the ear.

 - Damage to the vestibulocochlear nerve, responsible for transmitting sound from the ear to the brain may cause tinnitus.
-This may be due to drug toxicity or tumor (for example, acoustic neuroma).
+This may be due to drug toxicity or a tumor (for example, acoustic neuroma).

 - Meniere's disease, which is associated with hearing loss and vertigo, may also cause tinnitus.